 Who Is Barack Obama?

-Obama also struggled with the absence of his father, who he saw only once more after his parents divorced, when Obama Sr. visited Hawaii for a short time in 1971. "[My father] had left paradise, and nothing that my mother or grandparents told me could obviate that single, unassailable fact," he later reflected.
+Obama struggled with the absence of his father during his childhood, who he saw only once more after his parents divorced, when Obama Sr. visited Hawaii for a short time in 1971. "[My father] had left paradise, and nothing that my mother or grandparents told me could obviate that single, unassailable fact," he later reflected.
 "They couldn't describe what it might have been like had he stayed."

 It was during this time that Obama, who said he "was not raised in a religious household," joined the Trinity United Church of Christ.
 He also visited relatives in Kenya, and paid an emotional visit to the graves of his biological father and paternal grandfather.
 "For a long time I sat between the two graves and wept," Obama wrote.
 "I saw that my life in America—the black life, the white life, the sense of abandonment I'd felt as a boy, the frustration and hope I'd witnessed in Chicago—all of it was connected with this small plot of earth an ocean away."

-Obama's advocacy work led him to run for a seat in the Illinois State Senate.
-He ran as a Democrat and won election in 1996.
+Obama's advocacy work led him to run for a seat in the Illinois State Senate as a Democrat in 1996.
 During his years as a state senator, Obama worked with both Democrats and Republicans to draft legislation on ethics, as well as expand health care services and early childhood education programs for the poor.
 He also created a state earned-income tax credit for the working poor.
-As chairman of the Illinois Senate's Health and Human Services Committee Obama worked with law enforcement officials to require the videotaping of interrogations and confessions in all capital cases after a number of death-row inmates were found to be innocent.
+As chairman of the Illinois Senate's Health and Human Services Committee, Obama worked with law enforcement officials to require the videotaping of interrogations and confessions in all capital cases after a number of death-row inmates were found to be innocent.